wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-more-flows/includes/7-flow-recurring.md

 1. Add the action or actions that the flow should take and then click **Save**.

-    For this example, I will use the add the **Send an email (V2)** action to remind me to submit any expense reports I have for this month.
+    For this example, I will add the **Send an email (V2)** action to remind me to submit any expense reports I have for this month.

 ## Delay the flow